Kenneth F. Mattucci, MD, FACS

 Dr. Daniel Rabuzzi, from Syracuse, was recruited and served with distinction until 1984.
 Dr. Frank Lucente followed and further strengthened and expanded our institution and teaching program to one of the greater national prominence.
 In 1992 Dr. Steven Schaefer assumed the role of Professor and Chairman, Joseph Corcoran became Chief Executive Officer, and Joseph Burkart became President of the Board of Trustees.

 At present the New York Eye & Ear Infirmary continues to grow and expand beyond the north and south buildings.
 Significant renovations of the existing structure are ongoing, providing ambulatory surgery facilities, private office space, expanded outpatient facilities, and support services.
-There were 57,000 ear, nose and throat clinic visits, 2500 ear, nose, and throat ambulatory surgery procedures, and 1300 ear, nose, and throat inpatient procedures performed at the Infirmary in 1994.
+There were 57,000 ear, nose and throat clinic visits, 2500 ear, nose, and throat ambulatory surgery procedures, and 1300 ear, nose, and throat inpatient procedures performed at New York Eye and Ear Infirmary in 1994.
 The total number of patients treated at the New York Eye & Ear Infirmary in 1994 was 164,500, quite a remarkable contrast to the 1102 patients treated in 1820.
 There are presently 37 residents, 16 of whom are otolaryngology house staff, many fellows, 544 physicians and surgeons, 81 full-time registered nurses, and 74 part-time registered nurses.
 In 1994 U.S. News and World Report ranked the Department of Otolaryngology of the New York Eye & Ear Infirmary first in the State of New York and third in the United States.23